art-institute-of-chicago/data-aggregator/docs/FIELDS.md

 * `priority` - We are unclear as to the purpose of this numeric field
 * `price` - Number indicating how much the product costs the customer
 * `review_count` - Number indicating how many reviews this product has
-* `item_sold` - Number indiciating how many items of this product have been sold
+* `item_sold` - Number indicating how many items of this product have been sold
-* `rating` - Floating number representing the average rating this product has recieved
+* `rating` - Floating number representing the average rating this product has received
 * `category_ids` - Unique identifier of the categories associated with this product
 * `last_updated_source` - Date and time the resource was updated in the source system
 * `last_updated` - Date and time the resource was updated in the Data Aggregator